 For general use, LB5900 series sensors are stable 5 minutes after electrical power is applied.
-Specifications detailed in this datasheet are valid ONLY after a 30 minute warm up period and for continuous wave (CW) signals unless otherwise stated.
+Specifications detailed in this datasheet are valid ONLY after a 30 minute warm up period.
 The recommended calibration interval for this product is one year.
 Specifications apply over the listed temperature and relative humidity range unless otherwise stated.